-Show at K the book depreciation expenses for depreciating assets other than for those assets allocated in a prior year to a general STS pool or a long-life STS pool.
+Show at K the book depreciation expenses for depreciating assets other than for those assets allocated in a prior year to a general small business pool or a long-life small business pool.
 For assets allocated to such a pool, include at this label the amount of the pool deduction to be claimed for tax purposes.
 For information about small business entity depreciation deductions, see the next page.